Is your garden hose ruining the look of your garden? Don’t know how to store it to make it look pretty?

 What a beautiful sight to see!
 Three garden hoses neatly coiled and stored on sleek and classic-looking tap stations.

 I had to start my list with a storage idea that works for all homes and all exterior designs.
 These tap stations are easy to integrate into any garden because of their simple yet classic style that blends well with nature.
-The black and gray posts make the lawn look even more vibrant and luscious.
+The black and gray posts make the lawn look even more vibrant and luscious

 You May Like A Romantic Style More

 How romantic do these garden hose caddies look?
-They would look amazing next to your house, whether it has brick or wood siding.
+They would look amazing next to your house, whether it has brick or wood siding

-A hose caddy with a decorated holder that generously extends like an arm looks more romantic than a tap station.
+I believe that a hose caddy with a decorated holder that generously extends like an arm looks more romantic than a tap station.
 Hose caddies in a black or white finish look the best and are the easiest to style with the rest of your outdoor decor.

 Make Your Garden Hose Disappear

 Your eyes aren’t playing tricks on you!
-People do store their garden hoses in the discrete but pretty resin boxes you see in the picture.
-These have a hose reel inside and a crank handle on the side.
-They make coiling and uncoiling a garden hose easy.
+People do store their garden hose inside the discrete but pretty resin boxes you see in the picture.

 Make Your Planter Work Double Duty